FlorianWilk/SPDR_1/README.md

   - at least 2x (i use 4x+) 14500 750mAh Batteries - don't try to use standard batteries
   - cables and some soldering tools

-  - in my case i use cablebinder and rubberbands to "fix" the LIDAR and all the other parts on the chassis, BUT we will try to create a custom chassis for all this in a next part i guess :)
+  - in my case i use cablebinder and rubberbands to attach the LIDAR and all the other parts on the chassis.

 The Freenove Robot Kit is a perfect start for building up a small autonomous robot.
 We could make it much more easier by using a wheel based bot, but i love this creepy spider-style when it crawles around.

 ![Freenove](http://www.freenove.com/images/logo2.png)